xarunoba/ccoco/.github/README.md

 # or use alias: ccoco gen
 ```

-Inject `ccoco` in your post-checkout git hook
+Inject `ccoco` in your post-checkout git hook.

 ```bash
 ccoco githook
 # or use alias: ccoco gh
 ```

-Manually run ccoco (when not using the git hook)
+Manually run ccoco when not using the git hook injection OR when you want to integrate it with a git hook manager.

 ```bash
 ccoco run